Reading-eScience-Centre/coverage-jsapi/Coverage.md

 ### .type

+**TODO** as in Domain this should probably also be a URI, but maybe more generic in terms of a concept, whereas the URI in Domain defines exactly how the coordinates are structured and which properties exist, so this may be in the sense of a common authority like http://coverages.org/def/types/Profile and it could give a first hint to libraries on what to expect without looking at/loading the domain data

 The type of the coverage, more specifically of its domain, as a string.
 One of `Grid`, `Profile`, ...

 ### .bbox